 - 1 teaspoon Vanilla Extract

-- Heat your oven to 350F.
-Spray a 8" square baking pan with vegetable cooking spray.
+- Heat your oven to 350°F/180°C. Spray a 9-inch square baking pan with vegetable cooking spray.

 - Add the sugar and chopped chocolate to the food processor.
 It will be a bit bumpy, but pulse 30 seconds, up to a minute to break up the chocolate.